RitreshGirdhar/google-cloud-run-with-scheduler-terraform/README.md

-# Google cloud + Google scheduler - set up via Terraform
+# Google Cloud Run + Google scheduler - set up via Terraform

 This application will help you in creating google cloud service which will be invoke by google cloud scheduler.
 Will set up both services via terraform.